VinzenzTrimborn/Think.Make.Start./README.md

 ## Projects

 I began teaching myself and trying out things besides university in Mid 2019 after my 4th bachelors semester.
-I took 4 months off from university before my exchange semester to Singapur/NTU to learn about autonomous driving cars online.
-Since an autonomous car is a robot, I did some projects concerning ROS (Robot Operating System) and CNN (Convolutional Neural Networks) with which I trained a car to steer correctly in a simulator based on the pictures of the road.
+I took 4 months off from university before my exchange semester to Singapur/NTU to learn about **autonomous driving cars** online.
+Since an autonomous car is a robot, I did some projects concerning ROS (Robot Operating System) and CNNs (Convolutional Neural Networks), with which I trained a car to steer correctly in a simulator based on the pictures of the road.
 Moreover, I did projects recognizing Traffic Signs with a CNN and fundamental principals of computer vision.
+All in all I learn a lot of the fundamentals of robotics.
+Here you can check out the most exiting projects I did.

 ### 1. [Behaviour Cloning with CNN in Simulation (Click here to find out more)](https://github.com/VinzenzTrimborn/Behavioral-Cloning)